Time and Memory Efficient Parallel Algorithm for Structural Graph Summaries and two Extensions to Incremental Summarization and $k$-Bisimulation for Long $k$-Chaining: Introduction

+The data graph shown in the top-left of \cref{fig:schema-evolution} is observed at a time~$t$.
+At time~$t + 1$, shown in the bottom-left of \cref{fig:schema-evolution}, the data graph has changed.
+While vertex $v8$ was labeled \texttt{Person} at time~$t$, it is now labeled \texttt{Agent}.
+This means, the structural graph summary needs to be updated.
+Since $v1$ and $v7$ are no longer equivalent under $\sim$ they are now summarized by different subgraphs in the graph summary.
 When the data graph evolves over time, it is often prohibitively expensive to recompute the structural graph summary from scratch, especially when only few changes occur in relation to the overall size of the data graph.
 Thus, an algorithm is needed that can efficiently update previously computed structural graph summaries, including additions, modifications, and deletions of vertices and edges.
-So far, graph summarization algorithms do not consider modifications and deletions~\cite{DBLP:journals/ws/KonrathGSS12,DBLP:conf/edbt/BaaziziLCGS17,DBLP:conf/icde/HegewaldNW06,DBLP:conf/edbt/GoasdoueGM19}, which we can expect to occur in graphs that evolve over time.
-Other approaches often assume the availability of a change log that explicitly details the added and removed edges of the graph~\cite{DBLP:conf/sigmod/YuanMYG15}.
+Graph summarization algorithms do not consider modifications and deletions~\cite{DBLP:journals/ws/KonrathGSS12,DBLP:conf/edbt/BaaziziLCGS17,DBLP:conf/icde/HegewaldNW06,DBLP:conf/edbt/GoasdoueGM19}, which we can expect to occur in graphs that evolve over time.
+Our algorithm can update the graph summary without requiring a change log, \ie a list of changed vertices and edges from one version to the other of the GDB.
 Especially for graphs on the Semantic Web, updates often do not provide a reliable change log~\cite{DBLP:conf/esws/KaferAUOH13,DBLP:conf/semWeb/DividinoGS15}.
-This could be overcome by storing local copies of the data graphs~\cite{DBLP:conf/semWeb/DividinoGS15} but this is impractical for huge graphs like the Semantic Web~\cite{DBLP:conf/semWeb/DividinoGS15,DBLP:journals/semweb/RietveldBHS17} and defeats the purpose of producing a significantly smaller representation.
-So far, to the best of our knowledge, there is no suitable solution to update only those parts of the graph summary that need to be updated, without having a change log and without storing local copies of the data graph.
+This could be overcome by storing local copies of the data graphs~\cite{DBLP:conf/semWeb/DividinoGS15} but this is impractical for huge and distributed graphs like on the Semantic Web~\cite{DBLP:conf/semWeb/DividinoGS15,DBLP:journals/semweb/RietveldBHS17} and defeats the purpose of graph summarization to produce a significantly smaller representation.